innogames/xhprofui/README.md

 ## Features

-    Different Storage Providers (Not only Postgres)
+    Different Storage Providers (Starting with Postgres, later Mysql, MongoDB, etc.)
     Multi-Language
-    Installer or Package (PHAR?)
+    Installer or Package (i.e. PHAR)
-    As small as possible
+    As small as possible (but still use existing frameworks and utilities)

 Here is a screenshot of one profiling page: